-Interstate 215 provides access to the fast-growing communities of the Inland Empire (Riverside and San Bernardino Counties).
+Interstate 215 provides access to the fast growing communities of the Inland Empire (Riverside and San Bernardino Counties).
 The commuter freeway joins a number of cities including Murrieta, Menifee and Perris with March Air Reserve Base and Moreno Valley south of Riverside.
-A 4.5 mile section coincides with California 60 (Moreno Valley Freeway) northwest to the end of the Riverside Freeway (California 91).
+A 4.5 mile long section coincides with California State Route 60 (Moreno Valley Freeway) northwest to the end of the Riverside Freeway (SR 91).

-Turning northeast from California 60 and 91, I-215 continues to Grand Terrace and San Bernardino, where it meets I-10.
-Passing west of Downtown San Bernardino, I-215 begins a gradual westerly shift to Devore and the merge with I-15 south of Cajon Pass.
+Turning northeast from SR 60 and SR 91, I-215 continues to Grand Terrace and San Bernardino, where it meets I-10.
+Passing west of Downtown San Bernardino, I-215 begins a gradual westerly shift to Devore and the return to I-15 south of Cajon Pass.

 Interstate 215 in California was originally U.S. 395 between Murrieta and San Bernardino.
-Signed as Interstate 15E in the 1970s, Interstate 215 was completed by the 1990s.
-California 215 along the non-freeway (expressway) sections was eliminated with the completion of the freeway between California 60 and California 74.
+Signed as Interstate 15E in the 1970s, I-215 was completed by the 1990s.
+California State Route 215 along the expressway sections was eliminated with the completion of the freeway between SR 60 and SR 74.

-The long standing bottleneck along Interstate 215 at the late 1950s-era cloverleaf interchange joining the freeway with SR 60 west and SR 91 south in Riverside was addressed with a $317 million upgrade underway from 2004 to 2008.
+The long standing bottleneck along Interstate 215 at the late 1950s era cloverleaf interchange joining the freeway with SR 60 west and SR 91 south in Riverside was addressed with a $317 million upgrade underway from 2004 to 2008.
 Reconstruction widened five miles of freeway and replaced the loop ramps previously joining I-215 north with SR 91 south and the I-215 southbound mainline movement onto SR 60 east.
 11 bridges were built, with the tallest flyover topping out at 90 feet.
-A half mile section of the SR 91 freeway was raised by 30 feet as well.1
+A half mile section of the freeway along SR 91 was raised by 30 feet as well.1

 I-215 Annual Average Daily Traffic (AADT)